-- Detailed information session with the donor by phone. - Health History Questionnaire (HHQ) and assessment of donor suitability.
-The transplant center will be notified of medical details if relevant. - After a successful completion of a HAC request, the donor is reserved for three months.
+- Detailed information session with the donor by phone and availability check. - Health History Questionnaire (HHQ) and assessment of donor suitability.
+The transplant center will be notified of medical details if relevant. - Donors will be reserved directly after receipt of the HAC request.
+Reservation will initially be set for six weeks. - After a successful completion of a HAC request, the donor is reserved for three months.